1. How do I sign up for CYA Basketball?

 Fairfax County requires each team to have at least one non-coach building director.
 The building director’s responsibility at games and practices is to monitor the crowd (especially the young spectators) and make sure that no behavior inconsistent with the gym use rules is going on (such as child running or bouncing balls in the hallways, defacing school property, etc.).
 He/she is also responsible for reporting any damage to school property or any injury that may occur.
 To become a building director, you must view the County’s building director video, take a short written test, and submit your answers to the Recreation Department.
 You will then be issued a badge good for 2 years that you must wear at games and practices.
 Periodically the County will send a supervisor to gyms to check in with the building director--if the building director is not present or does not have his/her badge, CYA may be fined and lose use of the gym.
 For more information, go to http://www.fairfaxcounty.gov/rec/Team_Sports/VolBld_Dir.htm.

-CYA Basketball uses so-called "house refs" to officiate games in grades 1-8.
+CYA Basketball uses so-called "house refs" to officiate games in grades 4-8.
 These house refs are adults and middle/high school students (aged 13 and above) who volunteer to be trained by CYA Basketball as basketball officials and, once trained, are assigned by our ref schedulers to officiate house games in grades 1-8 (grades 9-12 are officiated by semi-professional officials provided by the Cardinal Basketball Officials Association).
-Mandatory training sessions take place in November for both new and returning referees at a time and place that will be announced on the basketball pages of the CYA website (www.chantillyyouth.org).
+All house refs must go through CYA’s mandatory training sessions, which generally take place only in the Fall.
 New referees are paid $10 per game and experienced referees are paid $15-$25 per game, depending on the age level that they are officiating.
 Highly skilled house refs have the opportunity to become "mentors," who are paid to train and supervise the less experienced officials.

 To sign up as a referee, email the referee coordinator, Monica Despins, at firstname.lastname@example.org.
 You can also register by clicking the Volunteer Only link on the main CYA webpage.
-You will be notified when we set up our mandatory ref clinics.
+You will be notified when we set up our tryouts.